Mount Delabarre

-Mount Delabarre is a remote 6024 ft mountain summit located deep within Olympic National Park in Jefferson County of Washington state.
-Part of the Olympic Mountains, Mount Delabarre is situated 12.4 miles southeast of Mount Olympus, and is set within the Daniel J. Evans Wilderness.
+Mount Delabarre is a remote 6024 ft mountain summit deep within Olympic National Park in Jefferson County of Washington state.
+Part of the Olympic Mountains, Mount Delabarre is 12.4 miles southeast of Mount Olympus, set within the Daniel J. Evans Wilderness.
 The nearest higher neighbor is line parent Mount Christie, 2.5 miles to the west-northwest.
 Precipitation runoff from the mountain drains north into headwaters of Delabarre Creek, which is a tributary of the Elwha River, and south into Rustler Creek, which is a tributary of the North Fork Quinault River.
 Topographic relief is significant as the southwest aspect of the peak rises 3,400 feet (1,036 m) above Rustler Creek in approximately one mile.

 History

 The mountain is named after W. R. Delabarre, the Port Angeles banker who provided financial assistance for The Mountaineers' 1907 exploration into the Olympic Mountains, which included the first ascent of Mount Olympus.
 At a later time, Delabarre and Asahel Curtis scouted a different trail to Mt.
 Olympus, and in the course of their journey, the men crossed the stream that would later officially bear his name.

 The mountain is also called "Mount Taylor", but neither name has been officially adopted by the United States Board on Geographic Names, so the peak is not labelled on USGS maps.

 Two scramble routes to the summit have been established: via Martins Park trail, and via Godkin-Rustler Pass.